 The APCD will assume a 2-hr/day and 50 hour/yr maximum operating scenario for new E/S engines doing testing and maintenance.
+(At the time of permit application, sources may request a higher daily limit if they feel that these assumptions are not sufficient for their operations).
 This will establish the PTE on a daily and annual basis, as well as the permitted emissions of the unit.
 As an example, under this scenario, a 500 hp E/S engine would have daily emissions of approximately 11 lb NOx/day, which is far below the 120 lb/day AQIA threshold.
 In practical terms, only larger facilities that currently trigger AQIA requirements will need to address this AQIA concern, and we note that AQIA is a case-by-case consideration.
 The reality is that AQIAs are very infrequently required.
+An E/S engine that breaks down and is replaced by a new E/S engine of the same or lesser rating (bhp), emissions (based on the potential to emit) and having the same or a lesser emissions factor will not be subject to an AQIA.